 - The BMP is not drained between storm events.
 Surface ponding longer than approximately 24 hours following a storm event may be detrimental to vegetation health, and surface ponding longer than approximately 96 hours following a storm event poses a risk of vector (mosquito) breeding.
-Poor drainage can result from clogging of the media layer, filter course, aggregate storage layer, underlying native soils, or outlet structure.
-The specific cause of the drainage issue must be determined and corrected.
-If it is determined that the underlying native soils have been compacted or do not have the infiltration capacity expected, the [City Engineer] shall be contacted prior to any additional repairs or reconstruction. - Sediment, trash, or debris accumulation greater than 25% of the surface ponding volume within one month.
+Poor drainage can result from clogging of the media layer, filter course, aggregate storage layer, underdrain, or outlet structure.
+The specific cause of the drainage issue must be determined and corrected. - Sediment, trash, or debris accumulation greater than 25% of the surface ponding volume within one month.
 This means the load from the tributary drainage area is too high, reducing BMP function or clogging the BMP.
 This would require pretreatment measures within the tributary area draining to the BMP to intercept the materials.
-Pretreatment components, especially for sediment, will extend the life of components that are more expensive to replace such as media, filter course, and aggregate layers.
+Pretreatment components, especially for sediment, will extend the life of components that are more expensive to replace such as media, filter course, and aggregate layers. - Erosion due to concentrated storm water runoff flow that is not readily corrected by adding erosion control blankets, adding stone at flow entry points, or minor re-grading to restore proper drainage according to the original plan.
+If the issue is not corrected by restoring the BMP to the original plan and grade, the [City Engineer] shall be contacted prior to any additional repairs or reconstruction.